 We are not the only family who believes that summer should be a season of STEM activities for kids.
-In fact, many families do STEM and science activities in the summer (check out my science summer camp if you need some new ideas).
+In fact, many families do STEM and science activities in the summer.
 Still, although we have tried hundreds of science experiments for kids, we had yet to try the classic Ivory soap science experiment.

 How?
-I don’t know, but if you are looking for the easiest science experiment ever, definitely try the Ivory soap science experiment.
-This soap experiment would be perfect for a rainy day!
+I don’t know, but if you are looking for the easiest version of classic science fair projects ever, definitely try the Ivory soap science experiment.
+Use this soap experiment as a jumping off point for more soap science experiments and classic science fair projects.

 The Classic Expanding Soap Science Fair Project